 5. Month-end rollup: all of the above gets summed, reconciled against the purchaser’s own statement, and turned into the PR line for each lease.

 When the data collection is manual (Excel sheets, paper field books, or “I will text you the numbers”), step 5 is where the wheels come off.
 The accountant is calling the pumper, the pumper is looking for a notebook, and somebody is guessing what the gauge read on the 14th.
+Operators juggling multi-state production filings hit the same wall in every state; Texas Form PR is just where most of them notice it first.

 How GreaseBook Fits the Form PR Workflow